Financial Planning for Therapists: A Guide

 I know... all this money and finance stuff tends to be overwhelming.
 And me throwing a lengthy table of contents at you probably isn't helping matters.

 I've tried my best to make this guide user friendly and non-overwhelming.
 But... it may still get overwhelming at times.
-Finances get overwhelming for me, too sometimes!
-So don't worry about it. 🙂
+Finances get overwhelming for everyone at times (including financial planners!)
+So you're in good company. 🙂

 Standard Not Advice Disclaimer

 Just a friendly reminder that none of the information included anywhere in this Guide is financial, legal or accounting advice.
 I don't know the specific financial circumstances of your life (or your private practice), so there's no way I can make blanket statements about what's right for you.

 What I offer in this Guide is a suggestion on how you might think things through and then decide (for yourself) what's right.

 For some topics, I've also included what I've learned works well for most people.
 But you're not most people, you're you.
 You might be in that minority where the general suggestions are the wrong approach.